medianon/medianon/README.md

 npm i

+go to your firebase console and make a new project

+click on build on the left and make a new firesore database in test mode

+click on settings on the left and make a new web app

 add a .env file with the variable FIREBASECONFIG={your firebase config}

 if theres an error, add ' around the object eg '{...}'